kennedyjustin/BolusGPT/SETUP.md

 - **Picture**: Whatever you want.
 - **Instructions**: Copy and paste from [`SPEC.md`](./SPEC.md).
 - **Conversation starters**:
    - "Onboard"
+   - "Get Dose"
+   - "Get Settings"
-  - "Dose"
+   - "Confirm Dose"
-- **Knowledge**: Upload nutritional information database.
 - **Actions**: Copy [`openapi.yaml`](./openapi.yaml).
 Make sure to update with your own server domain.

 Finally, create the Custom GPT.
 I keep the Share settings to "Only me"